NCERT Exemplar Solutions Class 10 Science Chapter 9 – Free PDF Download

 The answer is (b) accumulation of variations over several generations

-New species are formed due to variation in the DNA for several generations.
-Asexual reproduction will not result in variation as there are no gametes involved. ) Movement of individuals from one habitat to another will not affect DNA change hence it cannot be the right answer.
+New species are formed due to variations in the DNA for several generations.
+Asexual reproduction will not result in variation as there are no gametes involved.
+The movement of individuals from one habitat to another will not affect DNA change; hence it cannot be the right answer.

 19. From the list given below, select the character which can be acquired but not inherited

 (b) colour of skin